ScarAgathor/PELS-Website/plan.md

 # 🧠 PELS Website Dev Plan (Raw Checklist)

+- [ ] organize this list, into groups and actually important non redundant ones
+- [ ] note down all the things you need
 - [ ] make a list of all the extrnal site this site depends on (w3schools)
 - [ ] fix mobile menu transparency issue
 - [ ] workshops and events page is going to contain a lot of js